 Villains may have several reasons for doing this.

-Whatever the case may be, it ultimately comes down to the villain being Genre Blind, and it rarely works out in his favor.
-A Dangerously Genre Savvy villain will just shoot first and get it over with.
+Whatever the case may be, it ultimately comes down to the villain being Genre Blind

 In-universe examples also sometimes show these transformations happening in real time, I.E. so fast (or that it actually never happened) that it justifies why the villains or even the heroes can't just kill them while they transform.